Metal-Insulator Transition with Charge Fractionalization: Mott insulator with translation symmetry breaking

 \subsection{Resistivity at the MIT}

-\cx{For low frequency and temperature, the resistivity of a system is usually written as $\rho(x)$ with $x = \omega /T$.
+For low frequency and temperature, the resistivity of a system is usually written as $\rho(x)$ with $x = \omega /T$.
 The DC conductivity at zero temperature corresponds to $x = 0$, i.e. the limit $\omega \rightarrow 0$ before $T \rightarrow 0$.
 As we have mentioned, the interaction driven MIT has a jump of resistivity at the MIT compared with the metal phase near MIT, and this jump is given by the resistivity $\rho_b$ of the bosonic parton $b_\alpha$.
 For a bosonic system with an emergent particle-hole symmetry in the infrared, $\rho_b(x)$ with $x = 0$ or $x = \infty$ have attracted most studies.
 In general both $\rho_b(0)$ and $\rho_b(\infty)$ should be universal numbers at the order of $\sim h/e^2$.
-The reason $\rho_b(0)$ could be finite even without considering disorder and Umklapp process is that, with an emergent particle-hole symmetry in the infrared discussed in the previous subsection, there is zero overlap between the electric current and the conserved momentum density.
+The reason $\rho_b(0)$ could be finite even without considering disorder and Umklapp process is that, with an emergent particle-hole symmetry in the infrared discussed in the previous subsection, there is zero overlap between the electric current and the conserved momentum density (extra subtleties about this from hydrodynamics will be discussed in section VI).
 The universal $\rho_b(0)$ was evaluated in Ref.~\onlinecite{resistivity2} for the interaction-driven MIT without charge fractionalization.
-The calculation therein was based on Boltzmann equation in a theoretical large$-\bf{N}$ limit and eventually $\bf{N}$ was taken to 1 (we remind the readers that the $\bf{N}$ introduced in Ref.~\onlinecite{resistivity2} was for technical reasons, it is not to be confused with $N$ used in this work).}
+The calculation therein was based on Boltzmann equation in a theoretical large$-\bf{N}$ limit and eventually $\bf{N}$ was taken to 1 (we remind the readers that the $\bf{N}$ introduced in Ref.~\onlinecite{resistivity2} was for technical reasons, it is not to be confused with $N$ used in this work).